-Complainant - A student, employee, or third party who is alleged to be the victim of conduct that could constitute harassment, discrimination or retaliation under Title IX, who is participating or attempting to participate in the College's programs or activities at the time of filing.
+Complainant - A student, employee, or third party who is alleged to have been subjected to conduct that could constitute harassment, discrimination, or retaliation under Title IX, who is participating or attempting to participate in the College's programs or activities at the time of filing.

-Consent - refers to a knowing, voluntary and affirmatively communicated willingness to participate in a particular sexual activity or behavior.
+Consent - refers to a knowing, voluntary, and affirmatively communicated willingness to participate in a particular sexual activity or behavior.
 Only a person who has the ability and capacity to exercise free will and make a rational, reasonable judgment can give consent.
 Consent may be expressed either by words and/or actions, as long as those words and/or actions create a mutually understandable agreement to engage in specific sexual activity.
-It is the responsibility of the person who wants to engage in sexual activity to ensure that they have consent from the other party, and that the other party is capable of providing consent.
+It is the responsibility of each party to ensure that they have consent from the other party and that the other party is capable of providing consent.